julianomoreira/Learning-JS/scope.md

 ## Scope

+Scope is a compiled time process.
 Scope won't be created until a function is executed.
 For example:

 ```
 var func = function(){